The STDEV function is used to calculate the standard deviation.

 //Returns the stand deviation of the values in the range B2:B6.

 The Standard Deviation of a dataset tells you how much data is deviated from the Mean or Average value of that data.
 The Standard Deviation in Google Sheets tells how far the data is from the average value of the sample.

 For example, you have data from a survey of the population in New York City.
 The average population is 9 million with a standard deviation of 0.2 million people.
-What this means is that on average, about 9 million people are living in the city of New York and at any given point of time, the population is in the +/- 0.2 million range of the average population, i.e. between 8.8 to 9.2 million.
+What this means is that on average, about 9 million people are living in the city of New York, and at any given point in time, the population is in the +/- 0.2 million range of the average population, i.e. between 8.8 to 9.2 million.

 Why calculate Standard Deviation in Google Sheets?

 As discussed earlier, standard deviation helps one measure how much individual points deviate from the mean of the sample.
 Therefore, standard deviation finds its applications in tracking stock market volatility, measuring the risk of any particular stock or portfolio, and helping calculate margins of error in customer satisfaction surveys.

 The STDEV function in Google Sheets calculates the standard deviation based on the given sample.

 Important Points to Keep in Mind Before using STDEV to find Standard Deviation in Google Sheets

 - Only use Number values to use the STDEV formula.
 If you use the STDEV formula to find the standard deviation of text values, it will show #DIV/0!
 Error.